DariusWe/Meme-Generator/README.md

-Meme generator built with React.
-Live site on netlify:
+A small coding challenge which revolves around the problem of merging an image with text in the browser and making it downloadable for the user.
+Live on netlify:

 https://strong-choux-8c1e3c.netlify.app/